Agrigento: Roman period

 The city was disputed between the Romans and the Carthaginians during the First Punic War.
 The Romans laid siege to the city in 262 BC and captured it after defeating a Carthaginian relief force in 261 BC and sold the population into slavery.
-Although the Carthaginians recaptured the city in 255 BC the final peace settlement gave Punic Sicily and with it Akragas to Rome.
+Although the Carthaginians recaptured the city in 255 BC, the final peace settlement ceded Punic Sicily, including Akragas, to Rome.
 It suffered badly during the Second Punic War (218–201 BC) when both Rome and Carthage fought to control it.
 The Romans eventually captured Akragas in 210 BC and renamed it Agrigentum, although it remained a largely Greek-speaking community for centuries thereafter.
 It became prosperous again under Roman rule.
 In the 2nd century BC, Scipio Africanus Minor bestowed upon the city a statue of Apollo by Myron, housed in the Temple of Asclepius as a symbol of their alliance during the Third Punic War.

 Cicero noted Agrigentum as a civitas decumana and socius, highlighting its loyal service in the Third Punic War.
 He ranked Agrigentum among Sicily's largest cities, emphasizing its pivotal port and role in Roman governance, including hosting the governor's assize circuit.
 Additionally, he mentioned a sizable population of Roman citizens coexisting harmoniously with the Greek populace, likely engaged in commerce linked to the port.

-An inscription shows that the city was promoted to the status of colonia by Septimius Severus and renamed "Colonia Septimia Augusta Agrigentorum."
+An inscription indicates that the city was promoted to colonia status by Septimius Severus and renamed "Colonia Septimia Augusta Agrigentorum."

 A resilient Christian community endured into late antiquity, although archaeological evidence suggests a decline in activity after the 7th century, possibly due to disrupted trade routes following the Arab conquest of Carthage in AD 698.

 Middle Ages

 After the fall of the Western Roman Empire, the city successively passed into the hands of the Vandalic Kingdom, the Ostrogothic Kingdom of Italy, and then the Byzantine Empire.
-During this period the inhabitants of Agrigentum largely abandoned the lower parts of the city and moved to the former acropolis, at the top of the hill.
-The reasons for this move are unclear but were probably related to the destructive coastal raids of the Saracens and other peoples around this time.
+During this period, the inhabitants of Agrigentum largely abandoned the lower parts of the city and moved to the former acropolis, at the top of the hill.
+The reasons for this move are unclear, but they were probably related to the destructive coastal raids by the Saracens and other peoples around this time.
 In 828 AD the Saracens captured the diminished remnant of the city; the Arabic form of its name became كِركَنت (ALA) or جِرجَنت (ALA).

 Following the Norman conquest of Sicily, the city changed its name to the Norman version Girgenti.
 In 1087, Norman Count Roger I established a Latin bishopric in the city.
 Normans built the Castello di Agrigento to control the area.
 The population declined during much of the medieval period but revived somewhat after the 18th century.